-A: DAP/RAP trades include trades for a delivery-against-payment or receipt-against-payment (or similarly named) account of an institutional investor that are generally settled through a separate custodian on the books of the clearing agency, CDS Clearing and Depository Services Inc. (CDS).
+A: DAP/RAP trades are trades for a delivery-against-payment or receipt-against-payment (or similarly named) account of an institutional investor that are generally settled through a separate custodian on the books of the clearing agency, CDS Clearing and Depository Services Inc. (CDS).
 The Instrument applies to all types of DAP/RAP trades except those described in section 2.1 of the Instrument.

-A-2 Q: Who is an "institutional investor" under the Instrument?

-A: Institutional investors are investors that have been granted DAP/RAP trading privileges by a dealer, which typically include investment funds, pension plans, and financial institutions.

-A-3 Q: GHI Mutual Fund is a client of Specialized Broker (SB), a dealer that provides specialized trade execution services.
+- A-2 Q: Who is an "institutional investor" under the Instrument? - A: An institutional investor is a client of a dealer that has been granted DAP/RAP trading privileges by the dealer, which typically include investment funds, pension plans, and financial institutions. - A-3 Q: GHI Mutual Fund is a client of Specialized Broker (SB), a dealer that provides specialized trade execution services.
 SB is not a participant of CDS and has a clearing arrangement with Clearing Broker (CB), a dealer that provides clearing, settlement and custody services for SB.
 GHI Mutual Fund has a direct custodial arrangement with the Custodian Trust Company, which holds GHI Mutual Fund's investments.
 Would trades executed by SB and cleared by CB for GHI Mutual Fund be DAP/RAP trades?
-If so, which dealer would be required to comply with Parts 3 and 4 of the Instrument for these trades, and who would be "trade-matching parties"?

-A: Trades executed by SB and cleared by CB for GHI Mutual Fund would be DAP/RAP trades because these trades would be settled for the client on a delivery-against-payment or receipt-against-payment basis through the facilities of a clearing agency by Custodian Trust Company.
+If so, which dealer would be required to comply with Parts 3 and 4 of the Instrument for these trades, and who would be "trade-matching parties"? - A: Trades executed by SB and cleared by CB for GHI Mutual Fund would be DAP/RAP trades because these trades would be settled for the client on a delivery-against-payment or receipt-against-payment basis through the facilities of a clearing agency by Custodian Trust Company.
 SB would be required to comply with Parts 3 and 4 of the Instrument in this case.
 In addition to SB, each of CB, GHI Mutual Fund and Custodian Trust Company would be trade-matching parties under the Instrument.
-They would need to enter into a trade-matching agreement with, or provide a trade-matching statement to, SB.
+Trade matching parties are encouraged to enter into a trade-matching agreement with, or provide a trade-matching statement to, SB.
 See section 3.2 of the Instrument.

-- A-4 Q: DEF Hedge Fund is a client of ABC Broker, a full-service dealer that provides prime brokerage services for DEF Hedge Fund and other hedge funds, including custodial functions.
+The purpose of such agreements or statements is to promote among trade-matching parties policies and procedures designed to achieve matching as soon as practical after a trade is executed.
+See the definitions of "trade-matching agreement" and "trade-matching statement" in section 1.1 of the Instrument. - A-4 Q: DEF Hedge Fund is a client of ABC Broker, a full-service dealer that provides prime brokerage services for DEF Hedge Fund and other hedge funds, including custodial functions.
 DEF Hedge Fund uses ABC Broker to execute all of its trades.
-Do the matching requirements of NI 24-101 apply to these trades? - A: No. These are not DAP/RAP trades because ABC Broker is both executing and settling the trades on behalf of

-DEF Hedge Fund.
-A separate custodian is not involved in the trades.

-A-5 Q: Assume the same facts as above (A-4), except that DEF Hedge Fund sometimes uses other dealers in addition to ABC Broker to execute its trades.
-Do the matching requirements of NI 24-101 apply to the trades executed by the other dealers for DEF Hedge Fund?
+Do the matching requirements of NI 24-101 apply to these trades? - A: No. These are not DAP/RAP trades because ABC Broker is both executing and settling the trades on behalf of DEF Hedge Fund.
+A separate custodian is not involved in the trades. - A-5 Q: Assume the same facts as above (A-4), except that DEF Hedge Fund sometimes uses other dealers in addition to ABC Broker to execute its trades.
+Do the matching requirements of NI 24-101 apply to the trades executed by the other dealers for DEF Hedge Fund? - A: Yes.

-A: Yes.
 If another dealer (e.g., XYZ Broker) executes a trade for DEF Hedge Fund, this trade will likely fall within the Instrument's definition of a DAP/RAP trade.
-This trade is likely settled for DEF Hedge Fund on a delivery-against-payment or receipt-against-payment basis through CDS, involving the accounts of both ABC Broker (as the custodian) and XYZ Broker (as the executing dealer).
+This trade is likely settled for DEF Hedge Fund on a delivery-against-payment or receipt-againstpayment basis through CDS, involving the accounts of both ABC Broker (as the custodian) and XYZ Broker (as the executing dealer).